 Alcohol Abuse Among College Students

 Young adults often love to explore and experiment.
-Whether that be with party drugs , relationships, school courses, traveling the world, or intense personal hobbies, there seems to be an obsessive pattern when it comes to discovering ourselves in the world.
+Whether that be with party drugs, relationships, school courses, traveling the world, or intense personal hobbies, there seems to be an obsessive pattern when it comes to discovering ourselves in the world.

 But one of the most popularized and glamorized things to do in college is, of course, drinking!
 It’s the social norm– things can’t be fun unless there’s alcohol involved, right?
 (Hint the sarcasm.)

 Even though university students are apparently drinking less than they did two decades ago, alcohol is still a serious problem.
-Every year America, more than 1,800 students die from accidents involving alcohol in some way.
-Alcohol poisoning is unfortunately quite a common occurrence.
+Every year in America, more than 1,800 students die from accidents involving alcohol in some way.
+Alcohol abuse is unfortunately quite a common occurrence.
 Binge drinking, blacking out, and painful hangovers are all too common among young adults ages 18 to 25.
 And the reality is, sometimes, your close friend or roommate might never grow out of that lifestyle.

 How Can You Drink Less in College?

 There’s a strategy for drinking less, or even quitting alcohol altogether.
 The first, most important thing is to know why you want (or need!) to make the change.
 If you don’t have a solid answer to “Why do I want to drink less?” you might not pursue a consistent strategy.
 As an example, here are some ways to really understand how to drink less for your time at college, in years to come.

 Define Your Goals.